08 Nov 2017

 So when one of our customers subscribes to our content, it goes on a journey before it reaches them.

-Typically, that journey is: Thomson Reuters — data center — server —application — and finally, to the consumers of that data.
+Typically, that journey is: Our company — data center — server —application — and finally, to the consumers of that data.

 Obviously, each stage of the journey costs money to make happen.

 So while the initial data or content may cost a customer X amount a month, the true cost could be two or three times as much, once it’s been sent, stored, processed, published and consumed.

 Of course, everyone’s looking for good quality, trusted content, but simultaneously everyone’s also looking for value.

 So being able to reduce the cost of delivery and development of data overall should be a big deciding factor when choosing a data partner.